vancityjun/RED_Boomtown/README.md

 ### Prerequisites

 - npm or yarn
+- postgresSQL

 ### Environment setting

-Before you run it, please check if your pc has set NODE_ENV value.
+Before you run it, please check if your pc has set `NODE_ENV` value.
 If not, click the link below to set an environment.

 [Environment variable in Windows](https://docs.microsoft.com/ko-kr/windows/win32/procthread/environment-variables?redirectedfrom=MSDN)

+## Database

+import `boomtown.sql` file to your postgreSQL database.

 ## Server